zerozedsc/BMX055-stm32/README.md

 struct contains `float x`, `float y` and `float z`

 **`float MAGDEGREE`**:
-contain converted magnetometer rawdata to degree value from range 0 to 350
+contain converted magnetometer rawdata to degree value from range 0 to 350 step by 10

 ## Reference